kashenfelter/IRS-Demographics-Data-Analysis/README.md

 At first, I tried to built up model with data grouped by states.
 But when I found that CA, TX, NY, are influencial points of the model, I realise grouped data is not going to work.
 I can not build up a useful model without these three important states!
 And I simply switch to ungrouped data.

 ## 4. Conclusion and future
 I found column Old.age.dependency.ratio is interesting. it suggests that as the older people become more, it is more likely to spend money on this.
-Our survice that need user to pay should focus more on older people and places that
+Our survice that need user to pay should focus more on older people and places that have more older people!